 The end result was however surprisingly good.
 The Swirl held up well and we think it looks pretty good.
 The taste was a long way off.
 They add in so much junk and while we know it’s bad for us, these enhancers are what makes these things so addictive and tasty.
 While we do not crave the Home Made version like we do the real thing, it was a very nice dessert and even though we had pretty big portions, the end of the bowl was disappointing as there was no more left.

-The biggest let down was the texture.
+The biggest letdown was the texture.
 While it looks really good in pictures the mouthfeel was a mile off.
-Soft-Serve is ultra-smooth and has no lump or ice crystals of any kind and a minute or two in a blender is not going to reduce frozen Pineapple down to that level of smooth.
+Soft-Serve is ultra-smooth and has no lump or ice crystals of any kind and a minute or two in a blender is not going to reduce frozen Pineapple down to that level of smoothness.
 Any longer and it would melt so you are just not going to get it right without further processing, such as passing it through gauze, and then you would need a refreshing stage…That starts getting complicated.

 Overall though it is far from bad, in fact, it is downright delicious, it just is not quite the awesome you get from real Dole Whip.
 But with the park Closed and no end in sight for this Global catastrophe, this recipe brought a little Disney Magic back into our lives as we gorged on Dole Whip While watching Disney+